Concurrency

 Behavior when limits are exceeded

-- Non‑Enterprise tiers: Exceeding the Concurrency or CAPS limit returns a
+- Pay As You Go (and legacy plans): Exceeding the concurrency or CAPS limit returns a

 429HTTP error.
-Excess calls are not processed. - Enterprise tier: A priority queueing system processes calls exceeding the limit with a brief delay, providing flexibility and scalability.
+Excess calls are not processed. - Enterprise: A priority queueing system processes calls exceeding the limit with a brief delay, providing flexibility and scalability.

 Custom limits